 In minimally invasive surgery, our Relief Institute doctors use a variety of techniques to operate with less damage to the body than with open surgery.
 In general, minimally invasive surgery is associated with less pain, a shorter hospital stay, and fewer complications.

-Laparoscopy — surgery done through one or more small incisions, using small tubes and tiny cameras and surgical instruments — was one of the first types of minimally invasive surgery.
+Endoscopy — surgery is done through one or more small incisions, using small tubes and tiny cameras and surgical instruments — was one of the first types of minimally invasive surgery.
 Another type of minimally invasive surgery is robotic surgery.
-It provides a magnified, 3-D view of the surgical site and helps the surgeon operate with precision, flexibility and control.
+It provides a magnified, 3-D view of the surgical site and helps the surgeon operate with precision, flexibility, and control.

 Continual innovations in minimally invasive surgery make it beneficial for people with a wide range of conditions.
 If you need surgery and think you may be a candidate for this approach, talk with your doctor.

 Minimally invasive surgery emerged in the 1980s as a safe and effective technique to meet the surgical needs of many patients.
 In the last 20 years, many surgeons have come to prefer it to traditional (open) surgery, which requires larger incisions and, usually, a longer hospital stay.

 Since then the use of minimally invasive surgery has expanded widely in many surgical specialties, including colon and lung surgery.
 Talk with your doctor about whether you would be a good candidate for this surgical approach.

 Minimally invasive surgery uses smaller surgical incisions, and it’s generally less risky than traditional surgery.
 But even with minimally invasive surgery, there are risks of complications with anesthesia, bleeding and infection.